 These days, nearly every business has a website—and all of those businesses need high-quality copy if they want to succeed.
 The words that end up on homepages, services and product pages, and even About Us and Contact Us pages are often created by dedicated copywriters.

-This sort of copy is one of my specialities.
+Copy for web pages is one of my specialities.
 I pride myself on creating high-converting website pages.
 (If you’d like to see some examples of my work, you can book a discovery call here.)

 Some copywriters focus on blogging—either for their own websites or for other businesses.
 Blogs are typically longer and less sales or conversion-focused than landing pages or website copy.
 Blogs encompass things like listicles, interviews, thought leadership, and how-tos.
 (Yes, dear reader, I do write blogs.
 Get in touch for a free 30 minute discovery call if you’re looking for help with blog writing.)

 The world of email marketing is alive and well, and there are copywriters out there who make a good living by writing copy for these mailouts.
 Email copywriters help businesses build email marketing campaigns to sell products, engage readers, or for educational purposes.
 Although ecommerce and SaaS businesses are the main industries that need regular email content, there’s not a business I can think of that wouldn’t benefit from creating better emails.